Associate Psychologist Program

-At The Hart Centre we are a team of Psychologists passionate about relationships and professional excellence in our field.
+At The Hart Centre we are a team of Psychologists who are passionate about relationships and professional excellence in our field.

-Our mission is to be the most highly regarded relationship help service in Australia and New Zealand, by delivering the highest quality relationship counselling to educate clients and enhance their relationships.
+Our mission is to be the most highly regarded relationship help service in Australia, by delivering the highest quality relationship counselling to educate clients and enhance their relationships.

 We have our own Initial In-house relationship counselling training program, including Terry Real Relational Life Therapy Online Training Level 1 and annual In-house conferences, with world class speakers (see below for our speakers) and share our huge body of resources with all our members.
 We are also constantly seeking best practice methodologies.